sfeir-open-source/sfeir-school-rxjs/exercises/2-Observable/README.md

 Make the test pass.

-Think about the contract of interfaces -> you could return a single object that match with the contract of interface.
+Think about the contract of interfaces -> you could return a single object that matches with the contract of interface.

 ## Helper for opening file